 CU: NMT withdraws 20 mL from bag into a syringe and caps it.
 NMT picks up the syringe and labels it.

 Then, to prepare the dose, use a 50 mL syringe to withdraw 60 mL from the bag and cap with a red Combi stopper [1].
 Store both syringes in the radiochemistry lab until ready to scan [2].
+2.4.0 Put 20mL syringe in a same place

 NMT withdraws 60 mL from the bag and caps with a red Combi stopper.

-Place both syringes in a safe place in the lab.
+Place 60mL syringe in a safe place in the lab.

 Next, prepare the scanner room to ensure that all blood-collection equipment is within easy reach of the collection site [1].